jamesquinlan/principles-programming-languages/topics/c1_intro.md

 ### Syntax

-Syntax is the __grammar__ of the language, describing ways the different parts may be combined to form sentences.
+Syntax is the language's __grammar__, describing ways the different parts may be combined to form sentences.
 The grammar rule in C of the `if` statement follows:

 ```
 <c-if-statement> ::= if (<expression>) <statement>